nhn/tui.editor/apps/editor/docs/getting-started.md

 ### Adding CSS Files

-You need to add the CSS files needed for the editor.
+You need to add the CSS files needed for the Editor.
 Import CSS files in node environment, and add it to html file when using CDN.
 When using the markdown editor, you need to add a style for the [CodeMirror](https://codemirror.net/).

-#### Using in node environment
+#### Using in Node Environment

 - ES6 Modules